 - Sing-a-longs – using karaoke machine or just listening to songs that are familiar to them is a great way to become engaged and have a little fun.
 Although memory loss is a common trait in seniors with dementia or Alzheimer’s – long term memory may still be intact.

 - Arts and crafts – anything from painting to working with play dough to large Lego blocks to create something.
 Working in a small group may be better than larger groups.
+Here are some suggestions for easy crafts for seniors with dementia.

 - Meaningful activities – most everyone wants to feel a sense of purpose so daily activities like raking leaves, peeling potatoes, setting the dining room table, folding laundry, brushing the family pet, sorting nuts and bolts, gardening are all tasks that many seniors with dementia can do.